DPDK/dpdk/doc/guides/nics/mlx5.rst

 - ``tx_vec_en`` parameter [int]

-  A nonzero value enables Tx vector on ConnectX-5 only NIC if the number of global Tx queues on the port is lesser than MLX5_VPMD_MIN_TXQS.
+  A nonzero value enables Tx vector on ConnectX-5 and Bluefield NICs if the number of global Tx queues on the port is lesser than MLX5_VPMD_MIN_TXQS.

   This option cannot be used with certain offloads such as ``DEV_TX_OFFLOAD_TCP_TSO, DEV_TX_OFFLOAD_VXLAN_TNL_TSO, DEV_TX_OFFLOAD_GRE_TNL_TSO, DEV_TX_OFFLOAD_VLAN_INSERT``.
   When those offloads are requested the MPS send function will not be used.

-  Enabled by default on ConnectX-5.
+  Enabled by default on ConnectX-5 and Bluefield.

 - ``rx_vec_en`` parameter [int]